New Constellation Symbols

 Having created symbols for those constellations, I wondered - could I make

 symbols for the rest of them?
-I have not covered all 88 modern constellations
+Over the course of two years, I have done

 star pattern made a good symbol - in other cases, I've illustrated the